Makae/SRDB-For-Unix-Sockets/README.md

 If you find a problem let us know in the issues area and if you can improve the code then please fork the repository and send us a pull request :)

+## How to set Socket
+Insert the socket path inside the "host" field.
+Eg.: */var/lib/mariadb/mysql.sock*

 ## Warnings & Limitations

 1. Three character UTF8 seems to break in certain cases.